 To create a Rule, click

 Create on the upper right corner of the Rules page.
 You can also create a Rule quickly by using an existing data bridge on the Data Bridge page.
-You can check out the Get Started with Rules to quickly create and use a rule.

 # SQL Editor